GCheung55/Neuro/README.md

 #### Arguments:
 * Two Arguments (property, value)
     1. property - (String) A key used to define a property the model has.
+It can also be a dot-delimited name string that will be parsed to create an object path to the property.
     2. value - (String | Array | Number | Object | Function | Class) A value of the corresponding property.
 * One Argument (object)
     1. object (Object) An object containing sets of property/value pairs